-- Dutch process cocoa powder – I have found this bakes best in chocolate cakes and cupcakes!
+- Unsweetened cocoa powder - I have found this bakes best in chocolate cakes and cupcakes!

 - Kefir – kefir can be substituted 1:1 for buttermilk in a recipe!
 Since the black cocoa powder needs an acid to neutralize it, the traditional ingredient used is buttermilk.
 Since kefir has nutritional benefits like natural probiotics, I sub that.